-It is alleged that the bridge was built so that the summer visitors who rented accommodation on the east side of the river could more easily cross over to the west side.
+It is alleged that the bridge was built so that the bathing society summer visitors who rented accommodation on the east side of the river could more easily cross over to the west side.

 Turn right after you-ve crossed the bridge and contine alongside the stream.

-Ågården was previously the residence of Dr Mortimer Haerén, on whose initiative the footpath alongside the river were constructed.
-Today this is a restaurant and B&B.
+Ågården was previously the residence of Dr Mortimer Haerén, on whose initiative the footpaths alongside the river were constructed.

 Follow the stream towards the harbour.

-Originally built to service the flourishing fishing industry, the harbour nowadays plays host to the yachs and cruisers of the summer visitors.
-On the eastern quay you can see Tullhuset (Custom House), formerly called Miramare.
-The fishermen had to pay tax here when they came in from the archipelago to sell fish on the market.
+Originally built to service the flourishing fishing industry, the harbour nowadays plays host to the yachts and cruisers of the summer visitors.
+On the eastern quay you can see Tullhuset (Customs House), formerly called Miramare.
+The fishermen had to pay tax here when they came in from the archipelago to sell fish at the market.

-It is said that the bridge got its name from the sighing of parting lovers as the steamboat left with the summerguests in the fall.
+It is said that the bridge got its name from the sighing of parting lovers as the steamboat left with the summer guests each autumn.
 The footpath out to the pier is called Kärleksstigen (the Love Trail).

 You have reached world’s end and now you can turn back towards the square.

-Trosa was well known for its herring smokehouse and many of the inhabitants in the city lived on fishing.
-Today, it houses a restaurant and where the smokehouse once was located there is now a new residential area.
+Trosa was well known for its herring smokehouse and many of the inhabitants in the town lived off fishing.
+Today it houses a restaurant and where the smokehouse once was located there is now a residential area.

-There has been a hostelry and coaching Inn on this site since the 18th Century.
+There has been a hostel and coaching inn on this site since the 18th century.
 It is still a place for visitors to stay, eat and enjoy the beautiful environment.

-The cottage was built after the fire in 1719 and is one of the oldest buildings in Trosa and the only preserved ”Skärborgarstuga” (Fisherman`s cottage).
-The fishermen were called ”Skärborgare” and moved far out to the islands with their families during the summer.
+This cottage was built after the fire in 1719 and is one of the oldest buildings in Trosa and the only preserved ‘Skärborgarstuga’ (Fisherman’s cottage).
+The fishermen were called ‘Skärborgare’ and they lived along this street.
+They relocated far out to the islands with their families during the summer to fish.
 They did not return until the autumn with their salted and dried fish.
-They lived along this street.
 This kind of fishing ceased in the 1860s.

-The park was named after the elementary school, a beautiful building, that was located here.
-The school burned unfortunately down a stormy december night in 1976.
-The statue ”Skärborgaren”, placed in the background, was created by Lena Lervik.
+The park was named after the primary school, a beautiful building that was located here.
+The school burned unfortunately down a stormy December night in 1976.
+The statue ‘Skärborgaren’ located by the park was created by Lena Lervik.
 It shows a fisherman taking his family and livestock out to the archipelago for the summer season.